chingovan/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/1-sqs.md

 What's a queue?
     - A form of asynchronous service to service communication used in multiple application architectures.
-    - Messages are stored on teh queue until they are processed and deleted
+    - Messages are stored on the queue until they are processed and deleted

 ## Standard Queue